opsschool/curriculum/meta/guidelines.rst

 * People may not understand jokes, sarcasm, and oblique references in the same way that you do.
 Remember that and be kind to the other members of the community.
 * Sexist, racist, or exclusionary comments are not welcome in Ops School.
-* The strength of the Chef community comes from all of the people in it, their wide range of backgrounds, and the contributions everyone makes.
+* The strength of the community comes from all of the people in it, their wide range of backgrounds, and the contributions everyone makes.
 Let's keep working together, learning from our mistakes, and making the community as awesome as it can be.